imfgb/personal-web-page/README.md

-# personal-web-page
+# My Personal Web Page
-My first basic web page
+My first basic web page made with Flask, Bootstrap and HTML

+- Missing a lot of features
+- Ulrich is my Nickname by the way..